 My room had a balcony too but...
 Not much of a view from the back of the hotel ^^;

 Back on the streets, more fabled vending machines of Japan that sells a whole variety of things.
 Cold and hot drinks mainly.
-Tobacco machine needs a special pass to use.
+You might have heard how they sell all sorts of stuff.
+Here there were even tobacco machine which you won't find in the UK but they need a special pass to use.

 Airplane food didn't fill the tummy very well but since it was late, we decided to make our first visit to a nearby convenience store (AKA "conbini") and I bought some onigiris to eat.
 The nearest place was a Lawsons store.
 I was expecting a 7 Eleven since I saw them more in Japanese shows.